Mattie Parker

 Mayor Mattie Parker with the City of Fort Worth

-With an eye always on improving Fort Worth for the next generation, Mayor Parker is leading efforts to expand access to educational resources and quality health care for mothers and young families, so all children are given the opportunity to succeed.
-She has worked with nonprofits and local hospital CEOs to better streamline services for maternal and infant health care and formed a Blue Ribbon Action Committee on Childcare to address longstanding childcare issues worsened by the pandemic.
-Her Mayor’s Council on Education & Workforce Development convenes schools and business leaders to match students with careers and higher education pathways, ensuring students in Fort Worth are prepared to succeed when they enter the workforce.
+With an eye always on improving Fort Worth for the next generation, Mayor Parker is leading efforts to expand access to education so all students are given the opportunity to succeed.
+Her Mayor’s Council on Education & Workforce convenes school and business leaders to match students with careers and higher education pathways, ensuring students in Fort Worth are prepared to succeed when they enter the workforce and, importantly, that Fort Worth is prepared to meet the future workforce demand.

-Mayor Parker is a licensed attorney, with more than nineteen years of experience in national, state and local public affairs, including her service as the chief of staff for Mayor and the Fort Worth City Council where she helped shape major policy decisions on a variety of complex issues.
+Mayor Parker is a licensed attorney, with more than twenty years of experience in national, state and local public affairs, including her service as the chief of staff for Mayor and the Fort Worth City Council where she helped shape major policy decisions on a variety of complex issues.
 She was the founding CEO of Fort Worth Cradle to Career and the Tarrant To & Through (T3) Partnership.

 She and her husband David are the proud parents of one daughter and two sons.
 She graduated from the University of Texas at Austin with a Bachelor of Arts in Government and has a law degree from Texas A&M University School of Law, where she was awarded the prestigious MacLean & Boulware Endowed Law Scholarship.